Learn how to reduce the amount of unwanted spam email in your My Virgin Media email account.

 If you add your email to official mailing lists, you are also more likely to receive mail that could be classed as spam.
 While emails from mailing lists are unlikely to be malicious, they can get annoying.
 You should be able to unsubscribe from any mailing list if you no longer want to receive emails from.
 To do this, look for an unsubscribe a link at the bottom of the email.

-You can change your My Virgin Media email spam settings from your desktop or laptop (Spam Settings are not available on a mobile or tablet) by following these steps:
+You can change your Virgin Media Mail email spam settings from your desktop or laptop (Spam Settings are not available on a mobile or tablet) by following these steps:

-To save you settings, simply navigate away from the SPAM Settings page.
+To save your settings, simply navigate away from the SPAM Settings page.

 If you mark a specific email as spam or not spam, the filter will move that email to the relevant folder.
 However, your account won’t remember to filter out future messages from that sender.